First detection of tracks of radon progeny recoils by MIMAC: Radon progeny Recoils evidences

 \subsection{\Nucl{Rn}{222} pollution evidence}

-The \ag-particle rate was monitored selecting the 3D-tracks saturating the preamplifier in the 2012 data set.
+The \ag-particle rate was monitored selecting the 3D tracks saturating the preamplifier in the 2012 data set.
 This selection includes \ag-particles from the active volume and from the other chamber through the mylar cathode.
 Figure~\ref{fig:alpha} shows the 2012 \ag-particles rate.
-From July $13^{\mbox{th}}$ to September $14^{\mbox{th}}$, the \ag-rate was rather constant at $3.80 \pm 0.11\,\mathrm{min^{-1}}$ value.
+From July $13^{\mbox{th}}$ to September $14^{\mbox{th}}$, the \ag-rate was rather constant at $3.80 \pm 0.11\,\mathrm{min^{-1}}$.

-On October 3rd, the gas circulation was stopped isolating the bi-chamber from the gas circulation system (red dashed line).
-We observed an exponential reduction of the event rate which was modeled by the sum of a constant distribution $c$ and a decreasing exponential with a $T_{1/2}$ period:
+On October 3rd, the gas circulation was switched off (red dashed line).
+We observed an exponential reduction of the event rate.
+We model it by the sum of a constant distribution $c$ and a decreasing exponential with a $T_{1/2}$ half-life:

 It indicates an external pollution of the gas mixture from the circulation gas system and an intrinsic pollution from the materials.
-By fitting the event rate (green line), we obtained a $T_{1/2} = 3.87\pm 0.69\,\mathrm{days}$ period which is compatible with the 3.8 days period of the \Nucl{Rn}{222}.
+By fitting the event rate (green line), we obtained a $T_{1/2} = 3.87\pm 0.69\,\mathrm{days}$ Half life which is compatible with the 3.8 days half-life of the \Nucl{Rn}{222}.
 The constant $c=1.1\pm 0.4\,\mathrm{min^{-1}}$ estimates the intrinsic saturation event rate from the materials pollution.
-We identified the external source of contamination in the gas circulation system as a small leakage in the circulation pump.
-This leakage injected in the gas system \Nucl{Rn}{222} and \Nucl{Rn}{220} from the air of the underground laboratory.
-However, it has not induced a gain degradation due to the presence of oxygen and humidity filter.
+We identified the external source of contamination in the gas circulation system as a small leak in the circulation pump.
+During this data taking, we measured a $1.7\times 10^{-4}\,\mathrm{mbar.L/s}$ global leak rate.
+This leak injected \Nucl{Rn}{222} and \Nucl{Rn}{220} from the air of the cavern into the circulation loop.
+According to calibration data, no gain degradation was observed thanks to the presence of oxygen and humidity filters.
+After October~3$^{\mathrm{rd}}$, the circulation pump leak was fixed and the global leak rate was reduced by a factor of 4.5.
+After this operation, we measured a saturation event rate of $0.9\pm 0.3\,\mathrm{min^{-1}}$ which is compatible with the estimated intrinsic saturation event rate showing that our background is now dominated by internal sources of contamination of the detector.
+In addition, the impact of this leakage is as well visible on the total event rate as shown by the table\ref{tab-summRun}.